 You don’t need someone actually watching you.
 You just need to believe they might be.

-Social psychologist Stanley Milgram demonstrated how powerful this effect is.
-He asked his students to approach strangers on the subway and simply ask, “May I have your seat?”
+Social psychologist Stanley Milgram illustrated how powerful social observation pressure feels through an informal classroom exercise.
+He asked his students to approach strangers on the New York subway and simply ask, “May I have your seat?”
 No justification.
 Just the request.

 Milgram thought it would be easy.
-It wasn’t.
-Here’s what happened:
+It wasn’t:

 • The words “seemed lodged in my trachea and would simply not emerge”